 Ghostty

-A high-performance, GPU-accelerated terminal emulator built for speed and governance stability under a non-profit fiscal sponsorship model.
+GPU-accelerated terminal emulator β€” native rendering performance with governance stability guaranteed under a non-profit fiscal sponsorship model.

 🩺 Vitals